Information-Theoretic Approaches to Differential Privacy

 \item Independence: If the differentially private mechanism $\mathcal{M}=P_{Y|X^n}$ satisfies $\epsilon-$MI-DP where $\{X_i\}_{i=1}^{n}$ are mutually independent, then the following chain of inequalities hold.

 \end{enumerate} Some of the fundamental rules of mutual information enlisted above are transferred onto differential privacy as a result of Theorem \ref{theo:MI-DP}.
 Several important properties of differential privacy are straightforward to prove in this mutual information based approach.
-Next, we show this for the composition theorem of differential privacy using with the aid of above enlisted information-theoretic properties.

-Composability -an important property of $(\epsilon, 0)-$DP- states that a number of queries under differential privacy also collectively satisfies differential privacy where the privacy budget of the collection is scaled proportionally to the number of queries \cite{DRV10, KOV15}.
-The next corollary is a reflection of the composition theorem for $(\epsilon, 0)-$ differential privacy onto $\epsilon-$MI-DP, which shows that the composability can be defined and proven using information-theoretic quantities and their corresponding properties. \begin{corollary}[Composition of $\epsilon-$MI-DP \cite{CY16}] For randomized mechanisms $\mathcal{M}_j=P_{Y_j|X^n}$ that individually satisfy $\epsilon-$MI-DP with $k$ conditionally independent outputs $\{Y_1, \cdots, Y_k\}$ given the input $\{X_1, \cdots, X_n\}$, the collection of $k$ mechanisms $\mathcal{M}_k=P_{Y_k|X^n}$ also satisfies $\epsilon-$MI-DP with the privacy parameter $\sum_j^k \epsilon_j$. \end{corollary} \proof{ For any $P_{X^n}$ and $i$, the collection of $P_{Y_k|X^n}$ satisfies $\epsilon-$MI-DP which is bounded as follows: (\ref{1stline}) follows due to the chain rule given by Property 3 in Section \ref{subsec:properties}.
-Step in (\ref{2ndline}) uses a property of the data-processing inequality (Property 2 in Section \ref{subsec:properties}) due to the conditional independence between $X_i$ and $Y^{l-1}$ given $Y_l$.
-Finally, (\ref{3rdline}) substitutes Definition \ref{def:MI-dP}.} This result completes the first main part of the tutorial.
+Next, we prove the composition theorem of differential privacy with the aid of these properties.
+Originally, composability -an important property of $(\epsilon, 0)-$DP- states that a number of queries under differential privacy also collectively satisfies differential privacy where the privacy budget of the collection is scaled proportionally to the number of queries \cite{DRV10, KOV15}.
+Corollary \ref{composition_corr} is a reflection of the composition theorem for $(\epsilon, 0)-$ differential privacy onto $\epsilon-$MI-DP, which shows that the composability can be defined and proven using information-theoretic quantities and their corresponding properties. \begin{corollary}[Composition of $\epsilon-$MI-DP \cite{CY16}] For randomized mechanisms $\mathcal{M}_j=P_{Y_j|X^n}$ that individually satisfy $\epsilon-$MI-DP with $k$ conditionally independent outputs $\{Y_1, \cdots, Y_k\}$ given the input $\{X_1, \cdots, X_n\}$, the collection of $k$ mechanisms $\mathcal{M}_k=P_{Y_k|X^n}$ also satisfies $\epsilon-$MI-DP with the privacy parameter $\sum_j^k \epsilon_j$. \end{corollary} \proof{ For any $P_{X^n}$ and $i$, the collection of $P_{Y_k|X^n}$ satisfies $\epsilon-$MI-DP which is bounded as follows: